Bug report #9414

 I am currently working on more significant improvements in the custom CRS management, but this will have to wait until 2.4.

-#5 Updated by Andre Joost about 6 years ago
+#5 Updated by Andre Joost almost 7 years ago

 Leyan Ouyang wrote: